east coast grid expansion

 Stage 3 will be progressed in two phases – Stage 3a and Stage 3b.
 Upfront engineering and design as well as planning approvals have commenced for Stage 3a.

-APA is committed to consulting and working closely with local communities to the East Coast Grid Expansion Project.
+APA is committed to consulting and working closely with local communities on the East Coast Grid Expansion Project.
 During the approvals phase of the project, APA plans to provide project information and gather feedback through engagement of key stakeholders, including Aboriginal groups, landholders, local business, community groups, and federal, state and local governments.

 APA has received all required local, State and Federal approvals for Stages 1 and 2 in both Queensland and New South Wales.
 The process for obtaining the approvals for Stage 3 of the project has commenced.

 Landscape at one of the project sites in New South Wales.